Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 You can find out more about their roles and responsibilities by clicking on each name below:

-Name of Governor | Category | Term of Office Start | Term of Office End | Committee/s | Special Interest Areas | Register of Interests | |
+| Name of Governor | Category | Term of Office Start | Term of Office End | Committee/s | Special Interest Areas | Register of Interests | |

-Mrs Victoria Burnett | Co-opted | 19/04/2023 | 18/04/2027 | Safeguarding, Health and Safety | Chair of Safeguarding, Health and Safety Committee Link Governor for Health and Safety Link Governor for SEND | Member of staff at this school | |
+| Mrs Victoria Burnett | Co-opted | 19/04/2023 | 18/04/2027 | Safeguarding, Health and Safety.
+Teaching and Learning. | Chair of Safeguarding, Health and Safety Committee.
+Link Governor for Health and Safety.
+Link Governor for SEND. | Member of staff at this school. | |

-Mr Philip Davidge | Parent | 13/03/2024 | 12/03/2028 | Achievement and Data Appeals Finance | Chair of Achievement and Data Committee Link Governor for Maths | Related to member of teaching staff at this school Parent at this school | |
+| Mr Philip Davidge | Parent | 13/03/2024 | 12/03/2028 | Achievement and Data.
+Appeals.
+Finance. | Chair of Achievement and Data Committee.
+Link Governor for Maths.
+Link Governor for Turing Scheme (overseas travel). | Related to member of teaching staff at this school.
+Parent at this school. | |

-Mr Andrew Gladstone-Heighton | Co-opted | 23/10/2022 | 22/10/2026 | Achievement and Data Finance First/Pay Review Head Teacher's Performance | Chair of Governors Chair of First/Pay Review Committee Chair of Head Teacher's Performance Committee Link Governor for English Link Governor for Geography Link Governor for RE | Parent at this school | |
+| Mr Andrew Gladstone-Heighton | Co-opted | 23/10/2022 | 22/10/2026 | Achievement and Data.
+Finance.
+First/Pay Review.
+Head Teacher's Performance.
+Personnel. | Chair of Governors.
+Chair of First/Pay Review Committee.
+Chair of Head Teacher's Performance Committee.
+Link Governor for English.
+Link Governor for Geography.
+Link Governor for Pupil Premium.
+Link Governor for RE.
+Sustainability Champion. | Parent at this school. | |

-Mrs Rachel Graham | Parent | 11/01/2023 | 10/01/2027 | Achievement and Data Appeals Teaching and Learning | Vice Chair of Governors Link Governor for French Link Governor for Well-Being | Parent at this school | |
+| Mrs Rachel Graham | Parent | 11/01/2023 | 10/01/2027 | Achievement and Data.
+Appeals.
+Personnel.
+Teaching and Learning. | Joint Vice Chair of Governors.
+Chair of Teaching and Learning Committee.
+Link Governor for Design & Technology.
+Link Governor for Early Years.
+Link Governor for French. | Parent at this school. | |

-Mr Stephen Paley | Associate Member | 15/01/2024 | 14/01/2028 | Finance | Chair of Finance Committee | Related to a Play Supervisor | |
+| Mr Stephen Paley | Associate Member | 15/01/2024 | 14/01/2028 | Finance. | Chair of Finance Committee. | Related to a Play Supervisor. | |

-Mr Matt Patterson | Staff | 13/11/2024 | 12/11/2028 | Achievement and Data Personnel | None | Deputy Head Teacher at this school | |
+| Mr Matt Patterson | Staff | 13/11/2024 | 12/11/2028 | Achievement and Data.
+Personnel. | None. | Deputy Head Teacher at this school. | |

-Mrs Marian Robson | Co-opted | 08/11/2021 | 07/11/2025 | First/Pay Review Personnel Safeguarding, Health and Safety | Chair of Personnel Committee Link Governor for Child Protection, Children in Care (including Previously Children in Care) and Safeguarding Link Governor for History | None declared | |
+| Mrs Marian Robson | Co-opted | 07/11/2025 | 06/11/2029 | First/Pay Review.
+Personnel.
+Safeguarding, Health and Safety. | Chair of Personnel Committee.
+Link Governor for Children in Care (including Previously Children in Care).
+Link Governor for History.
+Link Governor for Safeguarding. | None declared. | |

-Mr Mark Temple | Staff | 01/09/2024 | N/A | Achievement and Data Appeals Finance First/Pay Review Personnel Safeguarding, Health and Safety Teaching and Learning | Head Teacher | Head Teacher at this school | |
+| Mr Mark Temple | Staff | 01/09/2025 | N/A | Achievement and Data.
+Appeals.
+Finance.
+First/Pay Review.
+Personnel.
+Safeguarding, Health and Safety.
+Teaching and Learning. | Head Teacher. | Head Teacher at this school. | |

-Mr Robert Walker | Parent | 08/03/2023 | 07/03/2027 | Finance First/Pay Review Safeguarding, Health and Safety | Link Governor for Computing Link Governor for OPAL Link Governor for PE | Parent at this school | |
+| Mr Robert Walker | Parent | 08/03/2023 | 07/03/2027 | Finance.
+First/Pay Review.
+Head Teacher's Performance.
+Safeguarding, Health and Safety. | Link Governor for Computing.
+Link Governor for Cyber Security.
+Link Governor for OPAL.
+Link Governor for PE. | Parent at this school. | |

-Mr Sean Wilcock | Parent | 19/10/2023 | 18/10/2027 | Personnel Safeguarding, Health and Safety Teaching and Learning | Link Governor for Science | Parent at this school |
+| Mr Sean Wilcock | Parent | 19/10/2023 | 18/10/2027 | Personnel.
+Safeguarding, Health and Safety.
+Teaching and Learning. | Joint Vice Chair of Governors.
+Link Governor for Art & Design.
+Joint Link Governor for PSHE.
+Link Governor for Science. | Parent at this school. |

 How To Become A School Governor